Turbino/BatailleNavale/README.md

 # BatailleNavale
- A classic naval battle made with the 1st Java GUI tools I learned.
+ A classic naval battle made with the 1st Java GUI tools I learned without the multiplayer aspect.